 Italy Climate

-Top 5 Cities: Rome, Milan, Naples, Turin, and Palermo
+Top 5 Cities: Rome, Milan, Naples, Turin, Palermo, San Marino, and Vatican

 This month in numbers

-April 2026 saw Italy record an average temperature of 12.4°C, an anomaly of +2.1°C compared to the 1961–1990 baseline.
-This ranked as the 7th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperature, with an anomaly of +1.1°C.
+Italy experienced its 7th warmest April on record in 2026, with an average temperature of 12.4°C, marking an anomaly of +2.1°C above the 1961–1990 baseline.
+The period of February to April 2026 was the 6th warmest on record, with an anomaly of +2.1°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February to April period also ranked as the 2nd warmest globally for land temperatures, at +1.2°C above the baseline.

 What changed